 Taking out a loan with a direct lender allows you to simplify the process by dealing with a single institution only.
 You’ll apply, receive funds from and repay your loan all to the same lender.
 Depending on the lender you select, you can either apply for the loan online or in person at a store.

 The application should only take a few minutes to complete and most lenders are able to process the application quickly and let you know if you’ve been approved for the loan soon after.
 Once you sign the contract, you typically have to repay the loan by your next payday.

 For those who apply online, you’ll receive your money directly into your bank account.
 People who apply in store will be able to collect their funds in person shortly after being approved.

-Keep in mind that payday loan regulations are not the same in every province, while Newfoundland and Labrador, the Yukon, the Northwest Territories and Nunavut have no legislation at all surrounding payday loans.
+Keep in mind that payday loan regulations are not the same in every province, while the Yukon, the Northwest Territories and Nunavut have no territorial legislation at all surrounding payday loans.

 Jason's rent is due

 Jason just paid the insurance on his SUV and doesn’t get paid until next month.
 His rent is due this Friday, and he doesn’t have enough cash to cover it now.
 Jason jumps online to compare direct short term loan lenders.